mpapadomanolaki/UNetLSTM/README.md

 Comments are included in the scripts for further instructions.

-If you find this work useful, please consider citing: M.Papadomanolaki, Sagar Verma, M. Vakalopoulou, S. Gupta, K., 'DETECTING URBAN CHANGES WITH RECURRENT NEURAL NETWORKS FROMMULTITEMPORAL SENTINEL-2 DATA'
+If you find this work useful, please consider citing: M.Papadomanolaki, Sagar Verma, M. Vakalopoulou, S. Gupta, K., 'DETECTING URBAN CHANGES WITH RECURRENT NEURAL NETWORKS FROM MULTITEMPORAL SENTINEL-2 DATA'